bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 : is an internal name, that lets other pages refer to this one as their `parent`.

 `parent`
 : If this parameter contains the identifier of another page, the current page is a level beyond its parent in the menu.
-If there is no parent, the page gets a top level menu entry.
+If there is no parent, the page gets a top-level menu entry.

 `pre`
 : is used very specific by Perplex: It contains the identifier for a **Material Icon** from _Google_.
 To change it, please visit their [website](http://fonts.google.com/icons).
 You can pick any icon there and copy the identifier from the icon font embedding section (It's usually the icon name written in lower letters and with underscores `_` instead of spaces).